-PRIVILEGED CONFIDENTIAL REPORTING RESOURCES: If you are involved in a situation involving alleged genderbased discrimination, sexual harassment, sexual violence, or retaliation (whether as a reporting party (whether or not you are the subject or an alleged violation), a responding party, a witness, or a third party who is involved), you may contact a privileged confidential resource who is a member of the CC community to discuss the conduct at issue and the options available to you including: seeking personal counseling; finding community resources to assist with the issue; pursuing resolution of the issue through the College's informal or formal procedures; and reporting to the local police.
-This consultation will remain confidential and these resources are not required to reveal your identity to the College or report alleged violations of the Policy, unless you request that they do so or if otherwise required by applicable law (for example, if there is an imminent risk of serious harm).
+PRIVILEGED CONFIDENTIAL REPORTING RESOURCES: If you are involved in a situation involving alleged gender-based discrimination, sexual harassment, sexual violence, or retaliation (whether as a reporting party (whether or not you are the subject or an alleged violation), a responding party, a witness, or a third party who is involved), you may contact a privileged confidential resource who is a member of the CC community to discuss the conduct at issue and the options available to you including: seeking personal counseling; finding community resources to assist with the issue; pursuing resolution of the issue through the college's informal or formal procedures; and reporting to the local police.
+This consultation will remain confidential and these resources are not required to reveal your identity to the college or report alleged violations of the policy, unless you request that they do so or if otherwise required by applicable law (for example, if there is an imminent risk of serious harm).

-Further, the reason that the following confidential resources are referred to as "privileged" is that there are legal privileges under the law that may provide the communications with these individuals with further protection, and legally prevent them from disclosing what you tell them to the College and also in a criminal or civil proceeding, without your consent, a Court order or as otherwise required by law.
+Further, the reason that the following confidential resources are referred to as "privileged" is that there are legal privileges under the law that may provide the communications with these individuals with further protection, and legally prevent them from disclosing what you tell them to the college and also in a criminal or civil proceeding, without your consent, a court order or as otherwise required by law.
 There is further information about confidentiality set forth below.

 i.
-Colorado College Sexual Assault Response Coordinator (SARC): Anyone may contact the College's SARC.
+Colorado College Sexual Assault Response Coordinator (SARC): Anyone may contact the college's SARC.
 The SARC can be accessed by calling x8101 on campus or (719) 227-8101 off campus, or (719) 602-0960 for the on-call advocate.
-The SARC is available 24 hours a day, 7 days a week.
-The SARC is a College staff member, experienced in working with situations involving gender-based discrimination, sexual harassment, and sexual violence, and serves as a privileged confidential resource for individuals who want assistance from CC in handling their situation.
-Maria Mendez is the College's current SARC and in addition to the telephone numbers listed above, she can be reached by email at SARC@coloradocollege.edu.
-Her office is Worner Campus Center 219.
+The SARC is available 24 hours a day, seven days a week.
+The SARC is a college staff member, experienced in working with situations involving gender-based discrimination, sexual harassment, and sexual violence, and serves as a privileged confidential resource for individuals who want assistance from CC in handling their situation.

-ii.
+- ii.
 Student Health and Counseling Center: Students may contact the Student Health Center, which can reached at x6384 or (719) 389-6384.
-Medical providers are available to assist you in a confidential manner with your medical and emotional needs.
+Medical providers are available to assist students in a confidential manner with their medical and emotional needs.
 The CC Counseling Center can be reached at (719) 297-7233.
-Counselors and psychotherapy specialists are available to assist you in a confidential manner with your emotional needs.
-After hours and on weekends: you may call the Counseling Center number and press 1 to leave a non-urgent message; or press 2 to be immediately connected to a licensed counselor.

-iii.
-Chaplains : Anyone may contact a College chaplain.
-The chaplains can be reached at x6638 or (719) 389-6638.
-The chaplains can assist with emotional and spiritual needs.

-iv.
-Employee Assistance Program (EAP): Staff and faculty may access the EAP which provides counseling services for employees.
+Counselors and psychotherapy specialists are available to assist students in a confidential manner with their emotional needs.
+After hours and on weekends: students may call the Counseling Center number and press 1 to leave a non-urgent message; or press 2 to be immediately connected to a licensed counselor. - iii.
+Chaplain : Anyone may contact the college chaplain.
+The chaplain can be reached at x6638 or (719) 389-6638.
+The chaplain can assist with emotional and spiritual needs. - iv.
+Employee Assistance Program: Staff and faculty may access the EAP which provides counseling services for employees.
 They can be reached at Penrose-St. Francis, The Center for Behavioral Health at (719) 634-1825 or 800-645-6571.